-In conventional languages without a security type system [SM03] it is difficult to cleanly segregate data with different security levels and, thus, it is easy to introduce accidental data leakage when handling public and private data non-uniformly (e.g. calling algorithm that is not side-channel hardened on private data).
-When the language offers sufficiently powerful type system the information flow security can be encoded at the library level (for example [PVH19, BVR15]).
+In conventional languages without a security type system [11] it is difficult to cleanly segregate data with different security levels and, thus, it is easy to introduce accidental data leakage when handling public and private data non-uniformly (e.g. calling algorithm that is not side-channel hardened on private data).
+When the language offers sufficiently powerful type system the information flow security can be encoded at the library level [12, 13].
 Great care must be taken when handling data of different security levels.